qwe2820435o2/SceneGuide/RocketMQ/Experience in using RocketMq.md

 A type of Consumer.
 Applications usually register a Listener interface with the Consumer object.
 Once a message is received, the Consumer object immediately calls back the Listener interface method.

 ### 1.4 Pull Consumer

+A type of Consumer, the application usually actively calls the Consumer's pull message method to pull messages from the Broker, and the initiative is controlled by the application